Magazine

 When you use Ellevest, your investment portfolio is designed intentionally and specifically for you.

 If you have an Ellevest Digital investment account, there’s a specially designed portfolio for each individual goal you have.
 Our algorithm factors in specifics about you: your gender (which really, really matters), your age, the industry you work in, what part of the country you live in, and more.
 We’re intentional about what goes inside your portfolios, too.
-And about how we come up with the realistic forecasts we show you.
-When all is said and done, our recommendations are designed to help you hit your goals (or better!) in 70% of market scenarios.
-(Other digital advisors?
-Oh, they aim for 50%.
-Like a coin toss.)

-And for our Private Wealth Management clients, we’ve built a super-smart, highly experienced, incredibly passionate team of women financial advisors and operations professionals.
+And for our Wealth Management clients, we’ve built a highly experienced, incredibly passionate team of women financial advisors and operations professionals.
 They really get it when it comes to women’s money.
 And they’ll manage an entirely personalized portfolio for you, thoughtfully created for your goals.

 Built to help you choose your what